GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

 ~~~~~~~~~~~~~~~~

 We will make a perspective, color-coded view of the US Rockies
 from the southeast.
-This is done using
+Similar to the :doc:`/grdimage` examples, this is done using

 .. literalinclude:: /_verbatim/GMT_tut_19.txt